 The weightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%.
 The minimum passing mark for the CIE is 40% of the maximum marks (20 marks).
-A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/
+A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/course if the student secures not less than 35% (18 Marks out of 50) in the semester-end examination (SEE), and a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together

 - 1. First test at the end of 5th week of the semester - 2.
 Second test at the end of the 10th week of the semester - 3.
-Third test at the end of the 15th week of the semester
+Third test at the end of the 15^{th} week of the semester

 - 1. First assignment at the end of 4th week of the semester - 2.
-Second assignment at the end of 9th week of the semester
+Second assignment at the end of 9th week of the semester and will be scaled down to 50 marks